 The Trust or one or more designated pools of the assets of the Trust will qualify under the Code as a REMIC in which the Regular Securities and Residual Securities will constitute the "regular interests" and "residual interests," respectively, if a REMIC election is in effect and certain tests concerning (i) the composition of the Trust REMIC's assets and (ii) the nature of the Holders' interests in the Trust REMIC are met on a continuing basis.
 A loss of REMIC status could have a number of consequences for Holders.
-If, as the result of REMIC disqualification, the Trust were treated as an association taxable as a corporation, distributions on the Securities could be recharacterized in part as dividends from a non-includible corporation and in part as returns of capital.
+If, as the result of REMIC disqualification, the Trust were treated as an association taxable as a corporation, distributions on the Securities could be recharacterized in part as dividends from a corporation (that is not includible as a member in an affiliated group of corporations filing a consolidated U.S. federal income tax return) and in part as returns of capital.
 Alternatively, distributions on a Regular Security could continue to be treated as comprised of interest and principal notwithstanding REMIC disqualification, in which case a cash-basis Holder might not be required to continue to recognize interest and market discount with respect to the Security on the accrual basis.
 Under the first alternative, a loss of REMIC status would, and under the second alternative, a loss of REMIC status could cause the Securities and the associated distributions not to be qualified assets and income for the various purposes of DB&Ls and REITs described in the last paragraph under "Certain United States Federal Income Tax Consequences-General" above, although such a loss would not affect the status of the Securities as "government securities" for REITs.
 The Securities should continue to qualify as "government securities" for RICs, regardless of whether REMIC status is lost.